-Quality TENS Electrodes means less replacement costs down the line.
+Quality TENS Unit Electrodes means less replacement costs down the line.
 OTCWholesale carries some of the very best TENS Unit Carbon Electrodes on the market.
 High Quality Electrode Pads will save you money in the long run by providing you with multiple use - up to 15 treatments - before replacing.
-They can be used as TENS Electrodes or Muscle Stimulator Electrodes.
+They can be used as TENS unit Electrodes or Muscle Stimulator Electrodes.
 Prolong the life of your TENS Unit Electrodes by purchasing our Electrode Care Kit!

 |Have Questions about Electrodes?|